miyagis-forests/farmacy-food-kata/architecture/replenish-microservice-eda-view.md

 #### Inventory Command
 - Listener to inventory events produced by a replenisher.
 It updates stock information in the master inventory DB for vendor kiosks and fridges.

+#### Inventory data sync
+- Batch program that in a loop reads data from Inventory, Kiosks and Fridges sources in order to synchronize data to Inventory query view.
+It’s important to note that customers (users) need to know what items are available and what points of sale (kiosks and smart fridges) are operational for purchase and pick up.

 #### Fridge control
 - Updates the status of smart fridges (see state machine diagram below) based on different events.
     - Events coming from the replenisher app indicate meals added/removed from a fridge, and possibly some status information (say,